willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Our model demonstrated remarkable coherence when reproducing the known variation in traits related to growth, survival, and recruitment components found in the literature.
 The intercepts for growth and survival were correlated with maximal size and longevity [@burns1990silvics], while the recruitment intercept aligned well with the seed mass [@diaz2022].
 Additionally, the models effectively reproduced the fast-slow continuum [@SalgueroGomez2016], showing a negative correlation between growth and survival rate and a positive correlation between growth and recruitment rate (Figure S17).
-Regarding competition, the model captured the negative correlation between density dependence and shade tolerance.
+Regarding competition, the model captured the negative correlation between density-dependence and shade tolerance.
 The model also matches a common expectation of communities where species coexist, with a stronger response to conspecific competition relative to heterospecific competition, crucial for biodiversity maintenance [@Chesson2000a].
-The intensity of conspecific density dependence was also higher for fast-growing trees than for slow-growing ones (Figure S18), similar to observations in tropical trees [@Zhu2018].
+The intensity of conspecific density-dependence was also higher for fast-growing trees than for slow-growing ones (Figure S18), similar to observations in tropical trees [@Zhu2018].
 For climate, validation is challenging due to limited data on optimal temperature and precipitation measures.
 Nevertheless, our results align with others, indicating the presence of demographic compensation across forest trees [@bohner2020;@Yang2022].
 Furthermore, the estimated breadth of response to climate correlates with the range size (Figure S14), suggesting that the model captures information not explicitly included.